AndySAnker/POMFinder/README.md

 python setup.py install
 ```

-To verify that __POMFinder__ have been installed properly try calling the help argument.
+To verify that __POMFinder__ has been installed properly, try calling the help argument.
 ```
 POMFinder --help